hweecat/datadiaries/content/2020-01-20-dataframe_unstack.md

     15      C   BU2  Total Amount ($)    262
     16      D   BU2  Total Amount ($)     23
     17      E   BU2  Total Amount ($)    171

+**DataFrame.unstack** "pivots" a level of the hierarchial index labels to the column axis and returns a reshaped DataFrame with a new level of column labels, whose inner-most level consists of the pivoted index labels.
+This implies that a DataFrame which does not have indexing on the row axis will be "pivoted" to a Series.

     >> df_multiindex = df_melt.set_index(
                         ['Vendor', 'Buyer', 'variable']